robinwersich/ball-e/README.md

 ## Getting started
 Set-up SSH keys for authentication.
 Keep all of your project related files here.
 This includes the software, CAD and circuit designs.
+You should organise the files your repository into folders.